MicrosoftDocs/entra-docs/docs/identity-platform/howto-convert-app-to-be-multi-tenant.md

 ms.author: cwerner
 ms.reviewer: jmprieur, lenalepa, sureshja, kkrishna ms.custom: aaddev, engagement-fy23

-#Customer intent: As an Azure user, I want to convert a single tenant app to a Microsoft Entra multi-tenant app so any Microsoft Entra user can sign in,
+#Customer intent: As an Azure user, I want to convert a single tenant app to a Microsoft Entra multi-tenant app so my app can sign in users from any Microsoft Entra tenant.
 ---

 # Convert single-tenant app to multi-tenant on Microsoft Entra ID